-In the village of Azillanet (France), where I grew up, this workshop will allow us to think about soundscape listening both as a practice and as a way of approaching the world surrounding us.
+In the village of Azillanet (South of France), where I grew up, these workshops will allow us to think about soundscape and listening both as a practice and as a way of approaching the world surrounding us.
 Taking this territory as a terrain of experimentation, we will listen to the tiniest details, from flies buzzing to the cicada’s singing, from birdsong to cricket’s song.
 We will use sounds as a basic material to propose a listening of the place, along with human and non-human inhabitants.
 We will try to perceive the dialogues between them, in the limit of the worlds (the village and the surrounding countryside), between day and night, between wandering and dreaming… We will distance ourselves from realism (if reality exists) to translate an experience or sensation into sound.
 We will (re)think notions such as point of view and point of listening.

 We will consider listening as our principal sharing tool, using the collective sonic work that will result during the workshop as an excuse to share.
 We will invite listeners to create their own story, while offering them the pleasure of listening to their territory, but also the pleasure of dreaming with their ears wide open.
 The workshop will end with an open listening session with the public and inhabitants from Azillanet.

 During the workshop week, we will discuss and practice the following topics:

 - sound pieces listening (both historical and contemporary)

 - stereo recording as the base of sound pieces (through different techniques and setups available to the participants)

 - sound recording via contact microphones and hydrophones